dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 <LangVersion>preview</LangVersion>
 ````

-Next thing is when we are adding reference to SG we have to add **OutputItemType** and **ReferenceOutputAssembly** attributes to indicate that we are using this code only as **build time feature** and we don't want this libs in final solutions - it is because after code generation we don't need SG in production code.
+Next thing is when we are adding reference to SG we have to add **OutputItemType** and **ReferenceOutputAssembly** attributes to indicate that we are using this code only as **build time feature** and we don't want those libs in final solutions - it is because after code generation we don't need SG in production code.

 ````xml
 <ProjectReference Include="..\HomeCenter.SourceGenerators\HomeCenter.SourceGenerators.csproj" OutputItemType="Analyzer" ReferenceOutputAssembly="false" />